DanielZatorski/DanielZatorski/README.md

 Welcome to my GitHub profile!

-I'm currently studying to become a **Front-End Developer**, building on my background in **IT systems analysis**.
+I'm currently studying to become a **Front-End Developer**, building on my background in **BI development**.
 My repositories reflect my journey — combining front-end technologies with data-driven solutions.

 I'm passionate about creating clean, responsive interfaces and exploring how data can empower better design and decision-making.